 Pay for one server, get two

-Active since 1998, Astraweb is one of the Usenet veterans that has its own server farms in the US and the Netherlands, run by two different companies.
-Access to two servers makes the service all the better because you can access files that aren’t necessarily found on one server.
-This way you get the main server, plus a backup server included for the price of one.
+Active since 1998, Astraweb is a Usenet veteran that has its own server farms in the US and the Netherlands, run by two different companies.
+Access to two servers makes the service better because files that aren’t necessarily found on one server can be fetched from the other.
+So there’s the main server, plus a backup server for the price of one.